CamilaVHeuer/Bazar-Management-API/README.md

 **Bazar Management System developed with Spring Boot**

 > **Integrative Project** developed as part of the "API Development with Spring Boot" course from **TodoCode Academy**.
-The implementation and architectural design are completely original, oriented to demonstrate professional competencies in backend development with Java.
+The implementation and architectural design are completely original, oriented to demonstrate professional competencies

+**Prerequisites**

+- ☕ Java 17 or higher
+- 📦 Maven 3.6+
+- 🗄️ H2 Database (included) for immediate testing. ├── 📊 UML Bazar-Management API.png # Complete system UML diagram
+  ├── 📄 HELP.md # Spring Boot help guidedy to run.
+- 🗄️ MySQL + XAMPP (optional, for local development)s in backend development with Java.

 ---

 ## 📋 **Project Description**

-**Bazar Management** is a comple├── 📊 UML Bazar-Management API.png  # Complete system UML diagram ├── 📄 HELP.md                       # Spring Boot help guideREST API for bazar management, allowing administration of products, customers and sales.
+**Bazar Management** is a complete REST API for bazar management, allowing administration of products, customers and sales.
 The system implements complete CRUD operations and advanced business functionalities, following Spring Boot development best practices.

 ### 🎯 **Purpose**